dzuerst/dzuerst1/README.md

 Hi, I'm Dicky, I am a software engineering enthusiast.

+'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.'
+~ Ernest Hemingway

 ## ⚡ Technologies
 The following are the technologies that I use.